estnzhrn/academic-website/content/authors/admin/_index.md

 title:
 ---

 I am a PhD candidate in Economics at the [Faculty of Business Studies and Economics](https://www.uni-bremen.de/en/wiwi) at the [University of Bremen](https://www.uni-bremen.de/en/).
 My primary research fields are behavioral economics and industrial organization.
-I am particularly interested in online markets and digital transformation, with a focus on competition, innovation, and regulation.
+I am particularly interested in online markets and digital transformation, with a focus on competition, regulation, and welfare.
 Methodologically, I usually work with observational data and conduct online, laboratory, and field experiments.

 I am currently visiting the [Department of Microeconomics and Public Economics](https://www.maastrichtuniversity.nl/research/department-microeconomics-and-public-economics) at [Maastricht University](https://www.maastrichtuniversity.nl/).